abhinf104/WebDevProjects/README.md

-# projects.github.io
+## projects.github.io
-projects and experiments created while exploring and learning new technologies
+Projects and experiments were created while exploring and learning to build *Responsive Websites* using HTML & CSS